 Chapter 6 - The Trouble with Too Much Grit

 Why generalists succeed in a specialized world?

 If the quote," jack of all trades, master of none." resonates with you, this book will fascinate you.
-Or if you are a curious person might berate themselves having too many interests.
+Or, if you are curious, you might berate yourself for having too many interests.
 The book is about being broadly curious to solve problems more effectively.

+Chapter 6 - The Trouble with Too Much Grit